Brenda's Got a Baby: Music video

 The video of the song is in black-and-white.
 It was made to visualize what the rapper Shakur narrates.
 The first part shows Shakur and "Brenda" and then the actual story starts.
 Ethel "Edy" Proctor portrays Brenda.

 The video begins with "based on a true story," although the characters themselves are fictitious (actors), Shakur wrote the song after reading a story in the newspaper of a 12-year-old girl getting pregnant by her cousin and trying to dispose of the baby in a trash can.

 Parts of the video were included in Tupac: Resurrection, a 2003 documentary on 2Pac's life, in a television show later in the music video of "Ghetto Gospel", in the music video of "Changes" and appears as a bonus in its entirety on the film's DVD.
 Part of the video and song was played in 2Pac's biopic film, All Eyez on Me, released on June 16, 2017.

 The video was filmed on January 7, 1992 and it was directed by the Hughes brothers.
 The music video was released on January 20, 1992.

 Legacy

-In 2025, an biographical book about Shakur by Jeff Pearlman detailed that the author had located both the baby referenced in the song (Davonn Hodge, now an adult) and Hodge's mother, which led to their reuniting that year.
+In 2025, in his biography about Shakur, Jeff Pearlman detailed how the author had located both the baby referenced in the song (Davonn Hodge, now an adult) and Hodge's mother, which led to their reuniting that year.
 The child had been given up for adoption, and named by his mother beforehand.